DevExpress/devextreme-documentation/concepts/80 Troubleshooting/45 Component Content is not Scrollable/10 The Page is Scrollable, the Component is Not.md

-If your component does not display a scrollbar, while you can scroll the page or the parent element, check the following conditions:
+If your component does not display a scrollbar while you can scroll the page or the parent element, check the following conditions:

 - None of the component parents in DOM have a fixed height.
 - The component height is `auto`.

-The image below shows DataGrid in Popup, and scrolling is enabled in Popup, not in DataGrid.
+The image below shows DataGrid in Popup, but scrolling is enabled in Popup and not in DataGrid.

 ![DataGrid in Popup with a native scrollbar](/images/Troubleshooting/scrolling-grid-in-popup-native-scrolling.gif)